viresh-ratnakar/viresh-ratnakar.github.io/dev/README.md

   "Clear all", then the nina button is hidden again.
 - **`no-smart-coloring`** or **`no-smart-colouring`** If this option is specified, then we do not try ["smart colouring"](#smart-colouring).
+- **`colour-only-cell-bottom`** or **`color-only-cell-bottom`** If this option is specified, then for cell colouring (for cells that have exolve-colour specified or for cells that are parts of ninas), we do not colour the whole cell; instead, we just colour a bar at the bottom of the cell.
+This can be useful for printing too, as colouring the whole cell tends to blur the text in it when printing).
+This option is ignored in 3-d (for now).
 - **`offset-left:<N>`** Draw the grid with this much space to the left and to the right (N pixels).
 Useful for drawing additional art around the grid using `customizeExolve()`, for example.